superpixel/SVGOdrop/README.md

-# SVGOdrop
+# About SVGOdrop

-Droplet wrapper for SVGO
+SVGOdrop is a very simple Droplet wrapper for [SVGO](https://github.com/svg/svgo).